 They're liars.

-So fake Jake News, fake Jake Tapper over at CNN, and he he tries to attack me today.
+So, fake Jake News, fake Jake Tapper over at CNN, he tries to attack me today.

-This is uh our friends at MRC TV found this, but you know, the the Democratic Committee, remember the email dumb sweetie leaks and all that?
+But, you know, the Democratic Committee, remember the email dumps, WikiLeaks and all that?

 Okay, in one of the batch that was leaked, the correspondent, a guy by the name of Jason Sahar, a CNN writer and producer for the lead with Jake Tapper.

-He's seen writing to a DNC staffer, Pablo uh Manriquez, asking, Oh, thanks for facilitating Lewis Luis coming on the program today and bearing with us through a a melee of GOP nonsense and cancellations and all that.
+He's seen writing to a DNC staffer, Pablo Manriquez, asking, oh, thanks for facilitating Luis coming on the program today and bearing with us through a melee of GOP nonsense and cancellations and all that.

-Any particular points that he'll want to make.
+Any particular points that he'll want to make, we're going to stay Democratic focused.

 Need to know as soon as possible if we want to offer fake Jake Tapper questions to ask us.